giantswarm/docs/src/content/advanced/gitops/index.md

         --export > management-clusters/MC_NAME/MC_NAME-git-repo.yaml
 ```

-This command creates the Custom Resource for us and exports it to a yaml file in the `management-cluster` folder.
+This command creates the Custom Resource for us and exports it to a YAML file in the `management-clusters` folder.

 Time to apply the generated YAML: